medcomdk/dk-medcom-xds-metadata/input/pagecontent/XDS_Metadata_for_Document_Sharing_Danish_profile_v.1.0.0.md

 The format of the availabilityStatus value is a URN.

-In a query response the value is coded in the status attribute of the ExtrinsicObject representing the DocumentEntry and **SHALL** be "urn:oasis:names:tc:ebxml-regrep:StatusType:Approved" or "urn:oasis:names:tc:ebxml-regrep:StatusType:Deprecated".
+In a query response the value is coded in the status attribute of the ExtrinsicObject representing the DocumentEntry and **SHALL** be

+        "urn:oasis:names:tc:ebxml-regrep:StatusType:Approved"

+        or

+        "urn:oasis:names:tc:ebxml-regrep:StatusType:Deprecated"

         The example below shows the status attribute.

 **XML example:**

+      <ExtrinsicObject
-      <ExtrinsicObject  id="urn:uuid:fbeacdb7-5421-4474-9267-985007cd8855"
+        id="urn:uuid:fbeacdb7-5421-4474-9267-985007cd8855"
-        objectType="urn:uuid:7edca82f-054d-47f2-a032-9b2a5b5186c1"  status="urn:oasis:names:tc:ebxml-regrep:StatusType:Approved"
+        objectType="urn:uuid:7edca82f-054d-47f2-a032-9b2a5b5186c1"
+        status="urn:oasis:names:tc:ebxml-regrep:StatusType:Approved">

 ### classCode